laravel/docs/cashier-paddle.md

     PADDLE_PUBLIC_KEY="your-paddle-public-key"
     PADDLE_SANDBOX=true

-The `PADDLE_SANDBOX` env variable is set to `true` when you're making use of [Paddle's Sandbox environment](#paddle-sandbox).
+The `PADDLE_SANDBOX` environment variable is set to `true` when you're making use of [Paddle's Sandbox environment](#paddle-sandbox).
 If you're deploying your app to production and are making use of Paddle's live vendor environment you don't need to enable this environment variable.

 <a name="paddle-js"></a>
 ### Paddle JS